GluuFederation/docs-gg-prod/docs/source/admin-gui.md

 ## Dashboard
 The Dashboard section is divided into subsections that show application configuration details.

-In the Global Info, you can see oxd and the client details used by Konga.
-If you want to check the version of the currently-used oxd Server or the address of the Gluu Server, all the necessary information is provided here.
-The `oxd ID`, `Client ID` and `Client Secret` are the credentials created during the Gluu Gateway installation and setup.
+In the **Global Info**, you can see oxd and the client details used by Konga.
+Check the version of the currently-used oxd Server or the address of the Gluu Server in this section.
+The `oxd ID`, `Client ID` and `Client Secret` are the credentials for the client created by default during Gluu Gateway installation and setup.

-By default, one oxd client is created during the installation and setup of the Gluu Gateway.

-The Gateway and Database Info show information on the Gateway itself and the used Postgres database, respectively.
+The **Gateway** and **Database Info** sections show details about the Gateway itself and the included Postgres database, respectively.

-The Plugins section displays all the plugins supported by the Gluu Gateway.
+The **Plugins** section displays all the plugins supported by the Gluu Gateway.
 When inactive, a plugin is shown as gray.
 If you add a plugin to an API/Consumer or set a global one, its name will turn green on the dashboard.

 The remaining subsections of Requests, Connections and Timers show real-time metrics on the Gluu Gateway health.